laumosa/Final-project/README.md

-['Q037'] Percent of adults aged 18 years and older who have an overweight classification ['Q036'] Percent of adults aged 18 years and older who have obesity ['Q018'] Percent of adults who report consuming fruit less than one time daily ['Q019'] Percent of adults who report consuming vegetables less than one time daily Data value: percentage of the sample of individuals that meets each question
+['Q037'] Percent of adults aged 18 years and older who have an overweight classification ['Q036'] Percent of adults aged 18 years and older who have obesity ['Q018'] Percent of adults who report consuming fruit less than one time daily ['Q019'] Percent of adults who report consuming vegetables less than one time daily |